Nonprofit operations, civic leadership, and community service.

 Organizations and projects

-These are the organizations, missions, and community efforts represented across Adam's public work.
+The organizations, missions, and community efforts represented across Adam's public work.

 Quality of Life, Inc.